 - Once the carrots are tender, use an immersion blender or a blender to puree the soup.

-- Thin the soup with additional broth, as needed.
+- Thin the soup by adding some or all of the remaining broth, as needed.

 - Finish the soup with a splash of cream and additional salt and pepper, as needed.